 Broader Cultural Significance

-- Advertising History: 90s beverage ads are studied as examples of celebrity endorsement in marketing.
+Advertising History: 90s beverage ads are studied as peak examples of celebrity endorsement strategy.
+They demonstrate that the right face, paired with the right tone, can transform a product into a cultural symbol.

 Conclusion / The Legacy of 90s Beverage Ads